KathrynLaing/CPPDomTestingAndPreprocessing/README.md

 how we determine degen (theoretically), tho some easy cases Parental asst enumeration - use partials to dtermine total

-not consistent re variable enumeration tho always have to convert back to 0 indexing

 RemovePa(IntegerMatrix A, IntegerVector N, IntegerVector ENTRIES, IntegerVector BREAK, int PA, int CH) PA-CH is a degenerate edge we remove